Nippon Paint (OTCMKTS:NPCPF) Hits New 52-Week Low at $15.60

-Nippon Paint Holdings Co., Ltd. (OTCMKTS:NPCPF) hit a new 52-week low during mid-day trading on Wednesday .
-The stock traded as low as $15.60 and last traded at $15.60, with a volume of 0 shares.
+Nippon Paint Holdings Co., Ltd. (OTCMKTS:NPCPF) hit a new 52-week low on Tuesday .
+The company traded as low as $15.60 and last traded at $15.60, with a volume of 0 shares.
 The stock had previously closed at $15.60.

 Separately, Zacks Investment Research downgraded shares of Nippon Paint from a “buy” rating to a “hold” rating in a research note on Tuesday, December 22nd.